FIRE BLANKETS

 -

-Wall mount the fire blanket securely, ensuring that the pull tapes are readily accessible, as designed.
+When required, wall mount the fire blanket securely, ensuring that the pull tapes are readily accessible, as designed.

 -